espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

 When the power management is enabled (i.e., :ref:`CONFIG_PM_ENABLE` is on), the system will adjust or stop the source clock of I2S before entering Light-sleep, thus potentially changing the I2S signals and leading to transmitting or receiving invalid data.

 The I2S driver can prevent the system from changing or stopping the source clock by acquiring a power management lock.
 When the source clock is generated from APB, the lock type will be set to :cpp:enumerator:`esp_pm_lock_type_t::ESP_PM_APB_FREQ_MAX` and when the source clock is APLL (if supported), it will be set to :cpp:enumerator:`esp_pm_lock_type_t::ESP_PM_NO_LIGHT_SLEEP`.
-Whenever the user is reading or writing via I2S (i.e., calling :cpp:func:`i2s_channel_read` or :cpp:func:`i2s_channel_write`), the driver will guarantee that the power management lock is acquired.
+Whenever the user is reading or writing via I2S (i.e., calling :cpp:func:`i2s_channel_read` or :cpp:func:`i2s_channel_write`), the driver guarantees that the power management lock is acquired.
 Likewise, the driver releases the lock after the reading or writing finishes.

 Finite State Machine
 ^^^^^^^^^^^^^^^^^^^^